nangcr/vt-command/README.md

 A GO library for parse terminal command with ANSI escape code sequence to human-readable text.

-The pkg `dispatcher` implements a dispatcher that can dispatch byte of input and finally parse to human-readable text for audit.; more information can be found here: http://www.vt100.net/emu/dec_ansi_parser.
+The pkg `cmdparser` implements a dispatcher that can dispatch byte of input and finally parse to human-readable text for audit.; more information can be found here: http://www.vt100.net/emu/dec_ansi_parser.

 NOTE: This library is still in development.Only support few ANSI escape code sequence now.